levimatheri/blog/_posts/2021-06-27-blog-site-jekyll-github-pages-docker.md

 ```

 Launching the site is as easy as running `docker-compose up`.
-The `--watch` and `--force_polling` flags are helpful for hotreloading the site, enabling you to see instant changes as you work on your site.
-See full configuration options list [here](https://jekyllrb.com/docs/configuration/options/).

 <!--more-->

 One thing I had to change was the `baseUrl` in the `_config.yml` for Jekyll since it was pointing to `/friday_theme` from the downloaded theme.
 I set it to `""` and replaced all
 instances of `/friday-theme` in the repo with the empty string.
 This worked fine when I ran `docker-compose up` and launched the site on my local machine.
 However, after deploying to
 GitHub pages, the css and js were not loaded causing the site to look horrendous.
 So after some troubleshooting, I realized that for the css and js to render in prod, I had to set the `baseUrl` to `"/"`.
 What I ended up having are the `_config.yml` for prod having `baseUrl` set to `"/"` and a `_config.dev.yml` for testing having `baseUrl` set to `""`.
-I also have a `docker-compose.dev.yml` file that I've been using for testing with a slightly different `command`.
+I also have a `docker-compose.dev.yml` file that I've been using for testing.
 See below:

 _docker-compose.dev.yml_